bmilcs/odin-shopping-cart/README.md

 ## Summary

 For the third and final React project in the Odin Project cirriculum, we were tasked with developing a fake store with shopping cart.
-Here's how I attacked this project:
+Here is how I approached it:

 1. Created a new repo utilizing `create-react-app`, `sass` and `react-router-dom` npm packages
 2. Collected resources: Fake Store API, icons, images & fonts
 3. Wrote out ideas & laid out file structure

-From there, I systemically broke the project down into smaller bite size chunks until I ended up with my final product.
+From there, I broke the project down into bite size chunks until I ended up with a final product.

 ### Fake Store API

-Working with an API was a great experience.
-My first choice was Best Buy's API, but they have prohibit personal & `.edu` email accounts.
-After testing a few other free API's, I settled on the [Fake Store API](https://fakestoreapi.com/).
+After testing a few free API's, I settled on the [Fake Store API](https://fakestoreapi.com/).

 It was the perfect choice for this project.
-However, it was quite slow during fetch calls.
-To improve UX, I moved the `fetch` call to the `/home` page, giving it a head start before the user clicks on the Store navigation link.
-In addition, I implemented `localStorage` to cache the results, improving speed & preventing unnecessary calls to this awesome free service.
+However, its response time varies, sometimes taking 5-10 seconds to load.
+To improve UX, the `fetch` calls were moved to the `/home` page, giving it a head start before the user navigates to the `/shop` page.
+Once fetched, the results are cache to `localStorage`, improving wait times & preventing unnecessary calls to a free service.

 ### `App.js` and Clean Code

 Storing `state` and handler callback functions in the App component became messy quickly.
-As this project grew in complexity, I opted to segment a good amount of logic into the `utils/` directory, which is then imported and used within `App.js`:
+As this project grew in complexity, I segmented the logic into the `utils/` directory, and then imported the functions back into `App.js`:

 - `utils/storage.js` contains localstorage utility functions
-- `utils/inventoryData.js` contains the logic for loading the inventory from `localStorage` or the `fetch` API
+- `utils/inventoryData.js` contains functions for loading the inventory from `localStorage` or the `fetch` API

 `utils/cartUtilities.js` contains the bulk of the logic for this application.
-State variables are defined in `App`, and then passed as a parameter to functions that are imported from `cartUtilities`.
+State variables are defined in `App`, and then passed as a parameters to functions imported from `cartUtilities`.
 For example:

 - `addProductToCart(productID, productList, setCart)`
 - `changeItemQuantityManually(productID, newQuantity, setCart);`